-1. Professional advice, specific to the project, should be sought before commencement of the building work.
-2. Tobermore Facing Bricks have different properties to clay bricks especially in relation

-- vulnerable to cracking; if they cannot be avoided, they should include movement joints at closer centres.
-4. Movement joints should be planned prior to any construction so that they can be concealed behind drainpipes etc. Further guidance on moisture movement is available in the 'Guide to the Use of Tobermore Concrete Facing Bricks' and BSI documents - BSEN 1996 (Eurocode 6) and PD 6697 (Recommendations for Design).
-5. It is important to ensure that the mortar specified is suitable for the construction, see Table 15 of PD 6697.
+- 1. Professional advice, specific to the project, should be sought before commencement of the building work. - Tobermore Facing Bricks have different properties to clay bricks especially in relation to moisture movement.
+Please refer to 'Guide to the Use of Tobermore Concrete Facing Bricks', which is available on request or at www.tobermore.co.uk - 3.
+Tobermore recommends that vertical movement joints be spaced at no more than 6m apart.
+Panels of brickwork where the length: height ratio exceeds 3 are particularly vulnerable to cracking; if they cannot be avoided, they should include movement joints at closer centres. - 4.
+Movement joints should be planned prior to any construction so that they can be concealed behind drainpipes etc. Further guidance on moisture movement is available in the 'Guide to the Use of Tobermore Concrete Facing Bricks' and BSI documents BSEN 1996 (Eurocode 6) and PD 6697 (Recommendations for Design). - 5.
+It is important to ensure that the mortar specified is suitable for the construction, see Table 15 of PD 6697.
 Mortar of strength class M4 will generally be suitable.
-Please refer - to 'Guide to the use of Tobermore concrete facing bricks', which is available on request.
-6. When building with dissimilar materials allowances should be made for differential movement.
+Please refer to 'Guide to the use of Tobermore concrete facing bricks', which is available on request. - 6.
+When building with dissimilar materials allowances should be made for differential movement.
 Design guidance from a structural engineer should be sought when combining dissimilar materials such as clay and concrete facing bricks.
 Examples of using dissimilar materials would be where a clay brick is used to build up to the dpc level and then Tobermore concrete facing bricks are used above the dpc.
-In some circumstances the doc acts as a slip plane to separate the two materials which helps to dissipate tensile stress.
-However expert guidance should always be sought as to ensure structural stability as further slip planes or bed reinforcement may need to be incorporated into the design. - 7.
-It is recommended that this guidance is discussed with all persons involved in the design and construction of the building work.
+In some circumstances the dpc acts as a slip plane to separate the two materials which helps to dissipate tensile stress.
+However expert guidance should always be sought as to ensure structural stability as further slip planes or bed reinforcement may need to be incorporated into the design. - It is recommended that this guidance is discussed with all persons involved in the design and construction of the building work.